vinh-c-tran/Thesis_Research/README.md

 partial derivative of the pressure at fixed composition and total derivative of the pressure respectively) in the core of a neutron star for varying types of compositions.

-In particular, few ways this is done:
+In particular, there are two main ways that this can be done.
-  -
+1. Pressure Partial Derivative
+2. Chemical Potential Partial Derivatives